Geniusflip/studious-umbrella/README.md

 ## About

-An open source React imitation of Andy Muchutaks Greenfield Notes system.
+An open source React replica of Andy Mutuschaks Greenfield Notes system.

 ## TODO